IBM/build-knowledge-base-with-domain-specific-documents/README.md

 What make the Code Pattern valuable is its ability to process the tables in docx files along free-floating text and then showcasing the entire strategy on how to make use of both the results of the real-time analysis by Watson NLU and rules defined by a Subject matter expert or Domain expert.

-This Composite Code Pattern is intended to help Developers, Data Scientists to give structure to the unstructured data.
+This Code Pattern is intended to help Developers, Data Scientists to give structure to the unstructured data.
 Using which they can shape their analysis significantly such that communicating with data will be much easier for further processing and can yield better Insights.

 ![](doc/source/images/architecture.png)